-Ultimate Impact launched in June 2016 to improve the lives of youth in underrepresented communities.
+Ultimate Impact is a registered 501(c)(3) nonprofit that was launched in June 2016 to improve the lives of youth in underrepresented communities.
 The organization uses the team sport of ultimate Frisbee as the framework for providing boys and girls 6 to 18 years old with increased opportunities, confidence, communication abilities, and conflict-resolution skills.
 Through weekly training sessions, peer interaction, and consistent adult mentorship, Ultimate Impact creates a positive environment for youth to have fun, be active, improve athletic skills, and build community through the concept of a team.

 Ultimate Frisbee (commonly know as "ultimate") is a fun, fast-paced, non-contact team sport that is low cost, easy to learn, and can be played anywhere.
 Ultimate is unique because it is governed by the self-officiating Spirit of the Game™ philosophy, making it a great educational tool for developing Social-Emotional Learning (SEL) competencies.

 Partnering with local organizations that serve underrepresented youth, Ultimate Impact encourages participation, builds teams, and offers weekly instruction with experienced coaches and volunteers who have been trained in Ultimate Impact’s coaching techniques.
 Coaches work with the youth for up to two hours per practice session at least once a week.
 Additionally, youth attend scrimmages, tournaments, and other ultimate-related activities.
 Coaches also become part of the community fabric by building relationships with local leaders, teachers, school administrators, and parents.